Courses

 BIO 4990 INDEPENDENT STUDY IN BIOLOGY (1-4)

 An opportunity for a well-qualified, upper-division student to engage in special research in his/her major.
-Prerequisite: approval by the faculty advisor, the supervising professor, the division head, and the college dean before approval by Provost.
+Prerequisite: approval by the faculty advisor, the supervising professor, the division head, and the college dean before approval by the Provost.
 Credits to be determined.